tier6tank/doubles/trunk/dupfinder/readme.txt

 	make [debug=0/1]

 The compiled files are stored under unix[d].
+Or take the configure way (but note that this is still experimental):

+	./configure
+	make -f Makefile

 Other compilers are perhaps also supported, but i did not try other compilers yet.